Generalized Riesz Products on the Bohr compactification of $\R$: On Kac's Central Limit Theorem.

-for some $\varepsilon$ positive, then $\{X_n\}$ are uniformly integrable.\\ {}Let us mention that the convergence in distribution or probability does not in general imply that the moments converge (even if they exist).
+\end{proof} {}It is well-known that the convergence in distribution or probability does not in general imply that the moments converge (even if they exist).
 The useful condition to ensure the convergence of the moments is the uniform integrability.
-Indeed, we have \begin{thm} If the sequence of random variables $\{X_n\}$ converges in distribution to some random variable $X$ and for some $p>0$, $\ds \sup_{n \in \N} \big(\ce(|X_n|^{p})\big) =M <+\infty$, then for each $r<p$,
+Indeed, we have \begin{thm} If the sequence of random variables $\{X_n\}$ converges in distribution to some random variable $X$ and if for some $p>0$, $\ds \sup_{n \in \N} \big(\ce(|X_n|^{p})\big) =M <+\infty$, then for each $r<p$,